arangodb/docs/3.9/aql/execution-and-performance-optimizer.md

   This removes the need to transfer data for this node and hence also increases performance.

-Note that some rules may appear multiple times in the list, with number suffixes.
-This is due to the same rule being applied multiple times, at different positions in the optimizer pipeline.
+Some rules may appear multiple times in the list of applied optimizations, with number suffixes like `-2`, (e.g. `remove-unnecessary-calculations-2`).
+This is due to the same rule being applied multiple times at different optimization stages.

 ### Additional optimizations applied